-The CoLC will make sure that the principles of equality, diversity and inclusion are integral in the business planning and delivery of the scheduled repair, maintenance, and void services, which work in tandem with this Repairs and Maintenance Policy.
+The CoLC will make sure that the principles of equality, diversity and inclusion are integral in the business planning and delivery of the repair, maintenance and void services, which work in tandem with this Repairs and Maintenance Policy.
 The CoLC is committed to delivering its repair and maintenance service in a way which meets the diverse needs of local communities.
-This will be achieved by treating people fairly and taking the nine protected characteristics of the Equality Act 2010 into consideration within all aspects of the repair service.
+This will be achieved by treating people fairly and taking the nine protected characteristics of the Equality Act 2010 into consideration within all aspects of the repair service, including access to the service.